-• --reserved-subnets: the list of private CIDRs to be excluded from the ones used by Liqo to remap remote clusters in case of address conflicts, as already in use (e.g., the subnet of the cluster nodes).
-The Pod CIDR and the Service CIDR shall not be manually specified, as automatically included in the reserved list.
+- --reserved-subnets: the list of private CIDRs to be excluded from the ones used by Liqo to remap remote clusters in case of address conflicts, as already in use (e.g., the subnet of the cluster nodes).
+The Pod CIDR and the Service CIDR shall not be manually specified, as automatically included in the reserved list. - --service-type: overrides the service type used by liqo-gateway and liqo-auth services.
+Possible values are: LoadBalancer, NodePort, and ClusterIP.
+By default, the service type is the one specified by the selected provider (check the provider's specific installation) or LoadBalancer.